abhimana06/JPAApplication/README.md

 # Spring Security and JWT implementation

-Implemented Spring Security with Authentication, Authorization to APIs using JWT tokens
+Implemented Spring Security with Authentication and Authorization to APIs using JWT tokens

 Given access to APIs based on ROLEs